AllanKamimura/DSA/leetcode/arrays/0560_subarray-sum-equals-k/README.md

 #### Space Complexity

-- O(n) -> In the worst case scenario, the sum_frequency has n elements.
+- O(k) -> In the worst case scenario, the sum_frequency has k elements.